commonlyjs/commonly/README.md

 > * Discriminate other data structures than simple arrays/objects.
 > * Either it could not be tree shaken properly or was not modular at all.
 > * Eagerly evaluated meaning they're awful for data heavy applications.

-What I wanted is to have an unopinionated solid general-purpose library without any gimmicks.
-A standard library that could be easily extended by its user.
-Here is [my take on the issue](https://imgs.xkcd.com/comics/standards.png), presenting Commonly.

 ### Key features